Labeling Machine Inquiry or Order Process

 3.1 Example Round Bottle Label Height:

-- A round bottle with total height 100mm diameter 25mm and label panel height 75mm needs labeling
+- A round bottle with a total height of 100mm diameter 25mm and label panel height of 75mm needs labeling

 - The manufacturer of the bottles states a height variation +/- 1% = +/- 1mm